 Substantially all of our net broadcast revenue is generated from the sale of local and national advertising for broadcast on our radio stations.
 Additional net broadcast revenue is generated from network compensation payments and other miscellaneous transactions.
 Local sales are made by the sales staffs located in our markets.
 National sales are made by firms specializing in radio advertising sales on the national level, in exchange for a commission from Radio One that is based on a percentage of our net broadcast revenue from the advertising obtained.
-Approximately 68.9% of our net broadcast revenue for the six-month period ended June 30, 1999, was generated from the sale of local advertising and 27.0% from sales to national advertising, tower rental income and ticket and other revenue related to special events hosted by Radio One.
+Approximately 68.9% of our net broadcast revenue for the six-month period ended June 30, 1999, was generated from the sale of local advertising and 27.0% from sales to national advertisers.
+The balance of net broadcast revenue is derived from network advertising, tower rental income and ticket and other revenue related to special events hosted by Radio One.